RemLampa/emotion-server/README.md

   `$ docker-machine ip emotion-machine`

-  Take note of the ip address.
+  Take note of the IP address.
 You may access it via your browser or provide it in the client.

 ## Running tests